criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/4-normalized-estimator.md

  - We could make a hypothesis on the average reward of those unobserved actions.
  - Or we could replace $\pi_{test}$ by an approximate policy $\pi_{test'}$ which should be as similar to $\pi_{test}$ as possible, while staying close enough from $\pi_0$ to keep low importance weights.

-Interestingly enough, both ideas may lead to the same estimator.
+Interestingly enough, both ideas may lead to the very similar estimators.

 ## An example